 4-7-8 breathing is a rhythmic technique that is incorporated into many yoga routines.
 This method can reduce anxiety, help you to sleep better, manage cravings, and control and manage anger problems.
 To do this method, you should be in a comfortable sitting position.
-The breathing pattern should be repeated at least twice to feel results.
-Doing this too many times in a row can cause a person to become dizzy or light headed.
+The breathing to calm down pattern should be repeated at least twice to feel the results.
+Doing this too many times in a row can cause a person to become dizzy or light-headed.
 This is why it is recommended to perform this while you are sitting down.
 This breathing method can be used everyday to keep stress levels down.
 The process is simple and easy.

 - Empty the lungs of air.